 Vigoss Bryleigh Distressed Frayed Hem Crop Skinny Jean, Renee C Felicia Side Ruched Knit Top, and the ballet flats again because they are adorable.
 The jeans are everything I love in a pair of crops.
 Distressing (but none in spots that are too high up if you know what I mean), great coloring for summer wear, they can be worn longer (ankle length) or cuffed, stretchy for summer lounging, and pockets because I’m a mom and those are a must.
 Verdict: kept.
 Obviously.
 I’m wearing them as I write this.

 The top.
 Let’s discuss my aversion to tropical florals.
 I love victorian looking florals and the subdued hues they have.
 It goes well with my INTJ personality.
 Tropicals are generally too bright for me but since Tina picked this top, I decided to try the frighteningly bright florals.
 This might be my “Summer 2017” shirt.
 You know, the one you wear as soon as it comes out of the wash and then wash it as soon as you can get to mount Washmore again?
 That shirt.
 So, while I don’t foresee myself running out to get a bunch of wildly colored flowerdy (yes, that’s a word in the South) tops, I do love this one.

-All in all, Fix #17 was awesome.
+All in all, Fix #17 was awesome and I think I have some great choices to up my homescool mom fashion game.
 Have you tried Stitch Fix yet?
 You can do that here.